-In the spring of 1963, in Birmingham, Alabama, the notoriously violent segregationist police commissioner “Bull” Connor and Police Chief Jamie Moore got an injunction against all demonstrations from a state court.
+In the spring of 1963, in Birmingham, Alabama, the notoriously violent segregationist police commissioner “Bull” Connor and Police Chief Jamie Moore got an injunction from a state court against all demonstrations, in an attempt to quash protests for civil rights.
 As Time Magazine reported, “King announced that he would ignore it, led some 1,000 Negroes toward the business district.
 Both King and one of his top aides, the Rev. Ralph D. Abernathy, were promptly thrown into jail.”

 On this day in history, MLK, Jr. responded to his fellow clergymen who had made a statement calling his activism “unwise and untimely.”
 His explanation to them is one of the greatest documents of modern times.

 In his passionate response that highlighted the difficulty of explaining racist attitudes and policies to young children, he pointed out to them: